- 4 Ways to Spot Apple Adapter Originals vs Fakes

 The metal prongs have a powerful spring that'll feel as you pull them down for charging or as you push them up for storage.
 Fakes often use a poor spring mechanic or fail to use a spring at all, causing the prongs just to fall out or require manual pulling through the entire range of motion.

-How to Spot Fake Apple Charger Adapter Listings
+Spot a Fake Apple Charger Adapter in The Listing

-Below, we'll walk you through our favorite tell-tale methods for identifying scam listings online:
+Below, we'll walk you through some telltale methods for identifying fraudulent listings online:

 - Price: Again, check the price tag.
-You'll often see fakes discounted at outrageously low prices price.
+You'll often see fakes discounted at outrageously low prices.
 If the price seems too good to be true, then it probably is.

 - Seller: Double-check the seller's contact information to ensure everything aligns.
 For example, if your seller's name is Jamie Jones, it should be a red flag if their email address is [email protected]

 - Reviews: Look at the listing's reviews to find fake reviews and poor feedback.
-If it's obvious the top reviews are all fake, then be on high alert moving forward.
+Sometimes fake reviews will all occur on or around one date, which is often a red flag that they aren't real.
 Also, look at the 1-star reviews to see if other buyers have reported fraud.

-- Images: Don't purchase from listings that use stock photos of the product that they didn't take themselves.
+- Images: Don't purchase from listings that use stock photos of the product.
 If the seller doesn't provide any real-life photos, ask them to send over pictures of the product before making a purchase.
-This not only guarantees they have the product in question, but it also allows you to take a closer look for the tell-tale signs we mentioned above.
+This not only guarantees they have the product in question, but it also allows you to take a closer look for the telltale signs we mentioned above.

 - Source: Some websites are more notorious for hosting scams than others.
 When in doubt, always buy from a secure seller that you know or one with a solid reputation.